About us and the GDQ

 Ethical principle 5: The confidentiality of the contents of the GDQ must be preserved.

-Ethical principle 6: The GDQ is a relatively new instrument and will require ongoing research into its effectiveness with different kinds of groups in a variety of organisations.
-Therefore, GDQ users are asked to commit themselves to participate in research studies by sharing their data with GDQ Associates.
+Ethical principle 6: The GDQ is an instrument with considerable research and there is also ongoing research into its effectiveness with different kinds of groups in a variety of organizations.
+Therefore, GDQ users are sometimes asked to commit themselves to participate in research studies by sharing their data with GDQ Associates.

 Ethical principle 7: It is important to work with groups within the parameters of what is known and to be cautious about the ways in which one intervenes based on the GDQ results.